 Look for forums, busy comments sections on blogs, or (if you’re into social media) groups on Facebook or Google.
-(You can join my Facebook group Prep Club by going here and answering the questions.)
+(You can join my Facebook group Prep Club for Begginers by going here and answering the questions.)
 We have a lot of great discussions, monthly motivation challenges, and conversations about a variety of scenarios.
 It’s so much fun to share the stuff you canned or something you built with people who will be as excited as you are.
 What’s more, as a group, we can offer support and suggestions when you run into a stumbling block.

 While online friends aren’t quite like in-person friends, if you’re feeling isolated, it can be a great way to find a supportive circle.

 OPSEC is an acronym for OPerational SECurity, and the term was coined by American military forces during the Vietnam war.
 The basic idea is to protect small pieces of information that could be put together to form a bigger picture.
 With regard to prepping, it means that you never want others to know things like:

 - How many supplies you have

 - What your home defense strategies are